Developer blog

 export DV_API_KEY="dv_live_…"

-Step 1 — (optional) check the cost first
+Step 1: check the cost first (optional)

-POST /api/v1/estimate tells you how long the source is and how many minutes a dub
+POST /api/v1/estimate tells you how long the source is and how many minutes a dub would cost.
+It's free: nothing is charged and no job is created.
+Useful when you want to show a price before the user commits to anything.

 curl -s -X POST 'https://dubanyvideo.com/api/v1/estimate' \